|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Tier 2 members include all new members and returning refunded members who are employed on or after July 1, 2008.

-Legislated in 2011, Tier 1 members who are within 10 years of normal retirement eligibility as of June 30, 2013 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013.
+Legislated in 2011, Tier 1 members who were within 10 years of normal retirement eligibility as of June 30, 2013 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013.
 Non-grandfathered Tier 1 members and all Tier 2 members will use the unreduced and reduced retirement provisions effective July 1, 2013.

 Tier 1 Grandfathered Member

-Tier 1 members who are vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
+Tier 1 members who were vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 were grandfathered under retirement eligibility provisions in effect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
 A reduced retirement benefit can begin at age 55 with an early retirement reduction factor of 6% per year from the earlier of Rule of 85 or age 65.

 Tier 1 Non-grandfathered Member

 All other Tier 1 members who do not qualify for grandfathered status as of June 30, 2013.
 A Tier 1 non-grandfathered member will be eligible for unreduced retirement at minimum age 60 and the Rule of 90 or greater, OR age 65 for those members who do not reach the Rule of 90.
 A reduced retirement benefit can begin at age 55 with an early retirement reduction factor of 8% per year from the earlier of age 60 / Rule of 90 or age 65.

 Tier 2 Non-grandfathered Member